 The colored people of Rhode Island deserve the good opinion and kind feelings of every citizen of the State, for their conduct during the recent troublous times in Providence.
 They promptly volunteered their services for any duty in which they might be useful in maintaining law and order.26

-Through these aims, the black community, with the help and advocacy of the Anti-Slavery Society, through their participation and agency, achieved black male suffrage amid Rhode Island's chartist revolution.
+Through these aims, the African American community, with the help and advocacy of the Anti-Slavery Society, achieved Black male suffrage amid Rhode Island's chartist revolution through their participation and agency.